Agricultural Controlled Drainage

 Spring

 Stoplogs removed to allow trafficability in the field.
-Allow 2-weeks of free drainage to reduce water table.
-After planting, they’re placed back in to raise water table near root level
+Allow two weeks of free drainage to reduce the water table.
+After planting, replace stoplogs to raise water table near root level

 Summer

-As roots extend down, water table level can be lowered to promote deeper root growth.
-Stoplogs can also be left in place through late summer to retain soil moisture during dry periods.
+As roots extend down, the water table level can be lowered to promote deeper root growth.
+Stoplogs can be left in place through late summer to retain soil moisture during dry periods.

 Fall

-Stoplogs removed to allow for trafficability during harvest and tillage.
+Stoplogs should be removed to allow for trafficability during harvest and tillage.

 Winter

-In southern climates, stoplogs can be set in place after harvest to raise water table to limit unnecessary drainage and fall-applied fertilizer leaching.
-In far-north, colder climates, stoplogs can be removed to prevent a hard freeze in the structure.
+In southern climates, stoplogs can be set in place after harvest to raise the water table in order to limit unnecessary drainage and fall-applied fertilizer leaching.
+In colder northern climates, stoplogs can be removed to prevent a hard freeze in the structure.

 Installation Considerations

-- Structures/Watergates typically can handle up to 2’ of elevation difference
+- Control structures can typically handle up to two feet of elevation change

-- Best on a contoured drainage system to take advantage of the lay of the land
+- Contoured drainage systems can take advantage of the lay of the land

 Costs